perl-foundation-outreach/gsoc-2020-ideas/raku/docs.md

 During Google Summer of Code of 2019, Antonio Gámiz did a good job of overhauling the documentation system, which is now much faster and efficient.
 At the same time, Joel changed the command line utility p6doc so that it worked well with this new system.
-As a resulxt, [Documentable](https://github.com/perl6/Documentable), which is currently used for generating and indexing the documentation, was produced.
+As a result, [Documentable](https://github.com/perl6/Documentable), which is currently used for generating and indexing the documentation, was produced.
 There are a number of issues in that milestone that have not